Programming / Development

-The pages were all generated dynamically using PHP.
+The pages were being generated dynamically using PHP.
 I rewrote the site using static HTML pages, plus code for my client to update the list of courses on the Home page automatically by scanning the course pages.

 I can also run an evening class entitled “Build your own website” — click the button at the top of the page for more information.

 I started programming in Algol in 1964, then PL/I and IBM Assembler in 1967, then Pascal in 1979.
 I worked for IBM on the OS and DOS PL/I Optimizing Compilers, both before and after first release.
 I have worked at The London Stock Exchange on the development and maintenance of the TALISMAN system, and have written computer games for THORN EMI.
 I have also been a lecturer on computer-related subjects for many years, both freelance and for training organisations.
 Many years ago I moved away from mainframes and now write PC programs in Borland Pascal (including my own Word Processor) or Delphi (see my Downloads

 page), and several Systems for the English Folk Dance and Song Society, the International Planned Parenthood Federation and Clarkson Research Services using the Paradox Database, written in PAL (Paradox Application Language) or Delphi, and more recently C# web-based applications running on Dot.Net.